 A supported kid is a happy kid.

 Our anxiety kit for kids has a number of positive affirmations.
-When you purchase this kit, you will get the printable below and about 79 more worksheets.

 Not interested in the entire kit?
 Use the visual below to repeat the phrases to your child as much as you need to.